Inpatient Detox for Drugs and Alcohol

-Your care team will use this information to help you make the best decisions about your care and form a treatment plan.
+Your care team will use this information to help you make the best decisions about your care and form a treatment plan for both your initial detox and any other treatment that may follow.
 They may also ask you to follow certain rules, such as no cell phones or computers, no weapons or violence, strict schedules, and other dress code and safety rules.
 Rules are generally designed to help keep you safe and reduce substance use triggers.

 A typical inpatient detox process for substance abuse lasts 3 to 5 days and is managed with medicines combined with vitamins, exercise, and sleep.10 How long detox lasts will depend on which substance(s) you used, how long you used, and the type and severity of withdrawal symptoms.
 Depending on these factors, doctors may also give you certain medicines to help ease any discomfort and control cravings.

-A major benefit of inpatient detox is that medical staff are onsite to check your progress and ensure your safety.1,6 They can give prescription medicines, check your vital signs, assess your health, and offer other support as needed.1,6
+A major benefit of inpatient detox is that medical staff are onsite to check your progress and ensure your safety.1,6 They can give prescription medicines, check your vital signs, assess your health, and offer other support as needed throughout the detoxification process.1,6

-After you finish detox, your care team may continue or shift your medicines to better support you while you are working on your recovery in treatment.
+After you finish detox, your care team may continue or shift your medicines to better support you while you are working on your recovery in either inpatient or outpatient rehab.

 Which detox center you choose depends on a number of factors.
 Think about your unique needs and goals for treatment as well as:

-American Addiction Centers offers complete treatment for substance use and co-occurring disorders.
+American Addiction Centers (AAC) offers complete treatment for substance use and co-occurring disorders.
 We have treatment centers across the country to help you detox safely and then transition seamlessly into inpatient or outpatient rehab.
-For more information about how we can help you detox, call our confidential detox helpline at .
+For more information about how we can help you detox, call our confidential detox helpline at or text us.